Top 5 Prism Scopes: Your Essential Buying Guide

 Most quality prism scopes use aircraft-grade aluminum.
 This material is very strong but surprisingly light.
 A rugged, machined aluminum body resists bumps and drops well.
 Cheap plastic housings break easily.
 Always choose metal construction for durability.

-See also Top 5 Commercial Fertilizer Spreaders: A Complete Review
+See also Top 5 Dog Foods for Tibetan Terriers: A Review

 Lens Quality and Coatings